geek-cookbook/geek-cookbook/manuscript/kubernetes/deployment/flux/install.md

 ### Create GitHub Repo

 Now we'll create a repo for flux - it can (*and probably should!*) be private.
-I've created a [template repo to get you started](https://github.com/geek-cookbook/template-flux/generate), but you could simply start with a blank repo too.[^1]
+I've created a [template repo to get you started](https://github.com/geek-cookbook/template-flux/generate), but you could simply start with a blank repo too (although you'll need at least a `bootstrap` directory included or the command below will fail).[^1]

 ### Bootstrap Flux